 - Nursing: RN to MS (online)

 Master's Degree Programs

-Stevenson students have the opportunity to join one or more of the University's nearly 40 student clubs and organizations that range from academic interest to social activities.
-Membership in campus organizations helps students meet people, learn new skills, and network with professionals in their major.
-The University also has 23 Division III athletic teams.
-It also offers several intramurals and club sports teams for students to participate in, believing in the value of participating in organized sports to promote leadership, teamwork, and discipline.
+All students, full-time and part-time, are encouraged to participate in extracurricular activities and other events.
+Stevenson students have the opportunity to join one or more of the University’s more than 50 student clubs and organizations.
+Membership in campus organizations helps students meet people, learn new skills, broaden their knowledge, and network with others in their major.
+The University also has 27 Division III athletic teams and several intramurals and club sports teams.

 Stevenson University is accredited by the following organizations: